rickballard/CoCiviumBackUp/legacy/Civium/deprecated/holding/Insight_Resilience_Protocol_c0_20250729 (1) (1).md

 # ✦ Insight Resilience Protocol
-*Civium Redirect System for Foundational Assumption Challenges*
+*CoCivium Redirect System for Foundational Assumption Challenges*
 **Filename:** Insight_Resilience_Protocol_c0_20250729.md

 ---

 ## Overview

-Civium does not assume its foundations are absolute.
+CoCivium does not assume its foundations are absolute.
 It is **self-aware**, **recursive**, and **built to adapt**.
-This protocol is a structured framework to analyze and redirect Civium’s trajectory when any of its **foundational assumptions** come under credible threat.
+This protocol is a structured framework to analyze and redirect CoCoCivium’s trajectory when any of its **foundational assumptions** come under credible threat.

 This file outlines:

-1. **Core Assumptions** embedded in Civium’s architecture
+1. **Core Assumptions** embedded in CoCoCivium’s architecture
 2. **Known Challenges** to each assumption
 3. **Defense rationale** where viable
 4. **Redirect pathways** for philosophical and structural continuity